PEng2020-Subject3/faas-policy-provider/README.md

 minikube dashboard
 ```

-### Install OpenFaas with the faas-policy-provider
+### Install OpenFaaS with the faas-policy-provider

 Navigate to the cloned faas-policy-provider directory: